Sarah Raven Nasturtium Mix

 - Nasturtium 'Whirlybird Tangerine'

 Once established, nasturtiums need very little attention.
-If you feed them you will gain leaf at the expense of flowers, and too much watering will give the same result, so watering once a week if they are growing in pots should be sufficient.
+If you feed them you will gain leaf at the expense of flowers, and too much watering will give the same result.